xrrhythmsuk/xruk-player/assets/tunes/core-breaks.md

 ### Karlas

 **Karla Break** *Thumb and two fingers*
 A bar of 16s quiet, then medium, then loud, then a hit just on beat 1
+Sometimes called a drum roll break, but even then usually played with 16s rather than buzzes

 **Progressive Karla** *Grab thumb of raised hand*
 A bar of 4s, then 8s, then 16s, then a hit just on beat 1